mongango/Customer-Segmentation/README.md

-# Customer-Segmentation
+# Exploratory-Data-Analysis-and-Unsupervised-Learning
-It consists of the different algorithms used to segment customers.
+It consists of projects where exploratory data analysis, clustering algorithms, and Dimensionality Reduction Techniques were used.